-In any event, there will always be an open line of communication between Jenson and the management of investee companies to ensure that the business of the investee company is proceeding in line with the business plan provided by the investee company.
+Building a strong working relationship with an investee company's management is often key to the success of a venture capital investment but never more so than with scale-up businesses, the type in which the Fund will invest.
+This is something Jenson has always prioritised.
+Jenson will maintain an open line of communication between Jenson and the management of investee companies to ensure that the business of the investee company is proceeding in line with the business plan provided by the investee company.
 Jenson will pay close attention to results and thoroughly review management forecasts.